wmhilton-stoplight/platform-docs/4.-documentation/a.overview.md

 #### Code Samples

 Stack Overflow is a developer's best friend for a reason.
 Most developers want to jump right into code, so providing them with ready to use samples in their language can lead to happy developers saying wonderful things about you and your API.
-This also helps avoid mistakes novice developers can make consuming your API - Happy and smaller support teams ;)
+This also helps avoid mistakes novice developers can make consuming your API.
 <!--
 type: tab
 title: Python